git-developer/signal-mqtt/README.md

 | Receive   | `signal/in`    | `MQTT_PUBLISH_TOPIC`

 #### Send
-To send a JSON RPC command, publish the JSON message to the send topic (default: `signal/out`).
+To send a JSON RPC command, publish a JSON message to the send topic (default: `signal/out`).

 Example:
 ```sh